 How do I dismiss an employee lawfully?

-To legally dismiss an employee you must ensure:
+To legally dismiss an employee, you must ensure the following:

-Employment law states that you must act reasonably when dismissing an employee and follow a fair process.
-To protect yourself ensure you:
+To comply with employment legislation, you must act reasonably when dismissing an employee and follow a fair process.

 - Establish a fair reason for the dismissal